Mattiny/yamms/README.md

 As done for MultiScatter: set up points of the area polygon.
 It only makes sense to place the polygon inside (or at least overlap) the area of the MultiScatter.
 - Do not place a MultiScatterExclude completely outside the MultiScatter area (Well, if you want to: do it.
 But it won't have any effect then.)
 - Do not cover the whole MultiScatter area with MultiScatterExclude areas.
-This way to meshes will be generated because there is no room for the meshes.
+This way no meshes will be generated because there is no room for the meshes.
 ![Excluded Area](https://user-images.githubusercontent.com/127634166/224751430-f9619a4e-5bd7-4df0-ba8f-5e94289a7a4f.png)
 ### Generate
 Once the MultiScatter set up has been completed, select the MultiScatter node again.
 Right next to the buttons which let you draw the polygon there is a "Generate" button.